-When you deposit into saveDAI, saveDAI does two things with your funds.
+When you deposit into a SaveToken contract, the protocol does two things with your funds.
 First, it lends out most of your savings (your principal) to generate interest.
 This is similar to how a traditional savings account earns interest.

 Second, it uses a small amount of your savings to purchase insurance on your principal.
 Think of this as a form of deposit insurance, similar to FDIC insurance in the USA.

-The Decentralized Finance (DeFi) space within the Ethereum ecosystem has produced a number of amazing financial building blocks (some might call them legos), including lending and insurance protocols.
+The Decentralized Finance (DeFi) space within the Ethereum ecosystem has produced a number of amazing financial building blocks or money legos, including lending and insurance protocols.
 Used together, those protocols can create an insured, high-interest savings account.
 But using them together involves a number of steps.

 Make it easier for the existing DeFi community -- users and developers alike -- to insure their interest-bearing savings

-Enable a wholy new set of people to open a protected savings account without a bank
+Enable a whole new set of people to open a protected savings account without a bank

-saveDAI is an insured savings account.
-You can do anything with saveDAI you can do with a normal savings account, and more:
+Your SaveTokens are an insured savings account.
+You can do anything with your SaveTokens you can do with a normal savings account, and more:

 withdraw your funds